 The focus of this course is the provision of safe, evidence-based nursing care across the lifespan for patients with chronic conditions in a variety of settings.
 This course builds upon the student's current knowledge of nursing concepts and utilizes a combination of laboratory and clinical settings.
 The student is given the opportunity to demonstrate ethical, safe, evidence-based nursing care for patients with chronic conditions.
 The student also demonstrates understanding of appropriate health care policy, finance, and regulatory environments effecting patients with chronic conditions.
 The student practices effective communication techniques with health care team members and patients with chronic conditions.
 The student also demonstrates effective use of the nursing process and nursing informatics/technologies in the nursing care to patients with chronic conditions.
-This is a four credit hour course.

-Prerequisites: NU 203 Health and Illness Concepts I, NU 123AHealth Care Participant, NU 123B Nursing Pharmacology, NU 124A Assessment and Health Promotion
+Prerequisites: NU 203 Health and Illness Concepts I, NU 123A Health Care Participant, NU 123B Nursing Pharmacology, NU 124A Assessment and Health Promotion